Assyrian-Remote-OpenSource-Society/Assyrian-Open-Source-STEM-Wordlists/README.md

 An apostrophe, ', indicates a quick pause in the word, which is natural to anyone who speaks any level of modern Assyrian Neo-Aramaic.

 q is used for the qop, ܩ, sound - such as "qasha" (the word commonly used to refer to a priest) or qedala (neck) <BR>
-kh is used for the kheth, ܚ, sound - such as "khela" (strength, might, power) or khilda (error, incorrect, wrong)
+kh is used for the kheth, ܚ, sound - such as "khela" (strength, might, power) or khildaa (error, incorrect, wrong)

 ## Formatting